 The plaintiff sought past and future medical expenses, past wage loss and impaired earnings capacity totaling well over $100,000.
-Over the course of litigation, Matt was able to convey that there were several key inconsistencies with plaintiff’s story.
-His main goal was to demonstrate for the court that plaintiff’s version of events were not reasonable.
+Over the course of litigation, our strategy was to convey that there were several key inconsistencies with plaintiff’s story.
+The main goal was to demonstrate for the court that plaintiff’s version of events were not reasonable.

 In deposition, the plaintiff admitted knowing that the dog was not allowed in the room and was required to stay in her car parked outside the parking lot, and she would never have thought to violate the policy.
 She claimed bringing the dog to her room only that one time because of her ankle injury.
 Curiously, the pothole was only a few feet from her room, and according to her story she was with her dog walking in the direction to her car from her room when she stepped in the hole.
 The evidence further demonstrated that the pothole was in an open, unobstructed area clearly illuminated by motion-sensor lights.

-In the end, the parties agreed to a nominal settlement of $19,500, which included $5,000 in no-fault medical benefits to plaintiff Matt’s clients were obviously very pleased with the result.
+In the end, the parties agreed to a nominal settlement of $19,500, which included $5,000 in no-fault medical benefits to plaintiff.
+As usual, Smith Freed Eberhard’s clients were very pleased with the result.

 Tell us about your legal challenge.